Prosthetic joint infection: Diagnosis

 Polymerase chain reaction testing of the joint fluid or sonification fluid may aid in the diagnosis.

 Skin swabs, sinus tract swabs, swabbing of the artificial joint surface during surgery is not recommended due to the high risk of contaminants and low diagnostic yield (including the risk of contaminants rather than the pathologic organism being cultured).

 Blood cultures are positive in approximately 25% of cases of PJIs, especially in acute PJI, however, the organism isolated from blood culture does not always correlate to the organisms isolated from the joint fluid, and therefore blood cultures are not diagnostic of PJIs.

 Routine blood work attempting to identify infection including elevated white blood cells on a complete blood count, elevated inflammatory markers (erythrocyte sedimentation rate and C-reactive protein) or procalcitonin are not sensitive nor specific in diagnosis PJIs.

 Plain radiography (X-ray) has a low sensitivity and specificity for diagnosing PJI but it may show radiolucent lines around the prosthetic joint, bone breakdown, loosening or migration of the prosthetic joint.
 Functional imaging tests such as white blood cell Scintigraphy or PET scan may help to identify hypermetabolic areas consistent with infection and aid with the diagnosis.

 Magnetic resonance imaging is specific to soft tissue infections, with metal artifact reduction sequence (MARS) MRIs having great utility to aid in the diagnosis of PJIs.

+Diagnosing PJI remains a challenge which is illustrated by the continuous updates of the definition of PJI.